mfsuve/ColorClassification/README.md

 All the training images is downloaded online using `dataset_creator.py` script.
 Classification is done using KNN algorithm with `k=5`.

 # Example Outputs
+Query image on the left, 5 neighbor images from training set on the right

 ![Black Color Classification Result](https://raw.githubusercontent.com/mfsuve/ColorClassification/master/Results/black%20example.png)